madingess/EasyApplyBot/README.md

 ## Fork Notes

 The original code was failing and no longer maintained.
-This was forked for the purpose of patching and sharing with some new features added.
+This was forked for the purpose of patching and sharing with new features added.

 By Michael Dingess